Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Partial desingularisations of Kummer surfaces in characteristic two

+where $W$ is a quartic surface in $\mathbb{P}^3$ which, by similarity with the characteristic zero case, we will call the Weddle surface.
+We will analyse its features according to the $p$-rank of the curve in Section \ref{sectionweddle}.\\

 In order to describe what the partial desingularisations look like, it will be convenient to analyse separately the cases according to the $p$-rank.
 The following proposition will be useful: \begin{proposition} Let $\calC$ be a genus two curve of the form $y^2+g(x)y=f(x)$ with $\deg(g)=3$.
-Then, $\Jacc(C)$ is ordinary, almost ordinary or supersingular, according to whether $g(x)$ has three, two or one distinct roots. \end{proposition} \begin{proof} As in the characteristic zero case, it is easy to see that any non-zero $2$-torsion point is of the form $D_{ij}=(w_i)+(w_j)-K_\calC$ where $\{w_i,w_j\}$ is an unordered pair of Weierstrass points of $\calC$.
-Every non-trivial Weierstrass point of $\calC$ is preserved by the hyperelliptic involution, and so, in characteristic two, as $\iota$ sends $(x,y)$ to $(x,y+g(x))$, we deduce that $(x,y)$ is a Weierstrass if and only if $x$ is a root of $g(x)$.
-Therefore, over the splitting field of $g$, there are $\binom{3}{2}=3$ non-trivial $2$-torsion points if and only if $g$ has three distinct roots, $\binom{2}{2}=1$ non-trivial $2$-torsion points if and only if $g$ has two distinct roots and no non-trivial $2$-torsion points if $g$ only has one root. \end{proof}
+Then, $\Jacc$ is ordinary, almost ordinary or supersingular, according to whether $g(x)$ has three, two or one distinct roots. \end{proposition} \begin{proof}[Proof of Proposition \ref{proproots}] As in the characteristic zero case, it is easy to see that any non-zero $2$-torsion point is of the form $D_{ij}=(w_i)+(w_j)-K_\calC$ where $\{w_i,w_j\}$ is an unordered pair of Weierstrass points of $\calC$.
+Since $\iota(x,y) = (x,y+g(x))$ fixes a point if and only if $g(x)=0$, the Weierstrass points are precisely the roots of $g(x)$.
+Hence, over the splitting field of $g$, there are $\binom{3}{2}=3$ non-trivial $2$-torsion points if $g$ has three distinct roots, $\binom{2}{2}=1$ non-trivial $2$-torsion points if $g$ has two distinct roots and no non-trivial $2$-torsion points if $g$ only has one root. \end{proof}

-For models of genus two curves with $\deg(g)<3$, similar results can be found.
-However, given a genus two curve over a field of characteristic two with model $y^2+g(x)y=f(x)$, we can find an isomorphism to a model of the same form with $\deg(g)=3$ defined over the field of definition, by considering a morphism that maps the Weierstrass point of infinity to another point of the curve, and does not map any of the Weierstrass points to infinity\footnote{There is actually an exception to this, which is the case when the field of definition is $\mathbb{F}_2$ and the curve is ordinary, as in this case there may not be enough elements in $\mathbb{F}_2$ to find this morphism over the field of definition.}.
-We implemented this in Magma as the function \texttt{GenusTwoModel}.\\
+For models with $\deg(g)<3$, analogous statements hold.
+Given any genus two curve in characteristic two with affine model $y^2 + g(x)y = f(x)$, one can always apply a change of variables that moves the point at infinity to a finite point and preserves the Weierstrass points, hence obtaining a model with $\deg(g)=3$.\\

-We now describe the geometry.
-All equations for the curves and surfaces discussed here were computed in the Mathematica notebook \texttt{Part 3} and are available in Magma via the function \texttt{Lines}.
-These equations can be used to verify the accuracy of the following sections, as demonstrated in \texttt{Examples.m}.\\
+We now turn to the geometry of the associated Kummer surfaces.
+All computations appearing in this section were carried out in the Mathematica notebook \texttt{Part 3}, and the resulting equations are available in Magma through the function \texttt{Lines}.
+These equations may be used to verify the results presented below, as illustrated in \texttt{Examples.m}.\\